A Revolution in Memory

 consortium adopters.
 The HMC 1.0 Specification

-was finalized and released to the public on April 2, 2013 and includes
+was finalized and released to the public on April 2, 2013 and provides a short-reach (SR) link definition designed for applications

-Today, the HMCC continues to drive industry adoption of this revolutionary memory with the development of a second generation specification
+Today, the HMCC continues to drive industry adoption of this revolutionary memory with the development of a third generation specification

 designed to increase both short-reach and ultra short-reach